 This Under-$38 Item Is the Key to Fluttery Lashes—No Mascara Needed

 For the longest time, I didn't curl my lashes.
-I was under the impression eyelash curlers were a scam.
+In fact, I was under the impression eyelash curlers were a scam.
 They never really worked that well, and when they did, the curl would fall faster than I could swipe on a couple of coats of mascara.
 Once I got older, I realized the error in my ways.
-I decided all eyelash curlers weren't failing me, just the specific ones I was trying.
-Soon enough, I learned that others did the job of curling, lifting, and fanning out my lashes dramatically.
+After conversing with other editors, influencers, and makeup artists, I realized that maybe not all eyelash curlers were failing me, just an ineffective few.
+Guess what—I was right.
+I went on a mission to try as many eyelash curlers as I could get my hands on.
+I found that there were multiple that met—nay, exceeded—my expectations.
+They did the job of curling, lifting, and fanning out my lashes dramatically.

 Ever since I made the switch to the *right* eyelash curlers, I've been hooked.
 In fact, I never leave the house without curling my lashes.
-Most days, I've been skipping out on mascara, opting to just curl my lashes for a natural, fluttery effect.
-So, yeah, now I think eyelash curlers are pretty much nonnegotiable.
-Ahead, see the 10 best eyelash curlers money can buy, according to me (and the internet).
-These won't fail you, trust me.
+Most days, I even skip out on mascara, opting to just curl my lashes for a natural, fluttery effect.
+Yep, I'm officially obsessed.
+Ahead, see the 10 best eyelash curlers money can buy, according to me and the internet.
+These won't fail you—trust me.

 Best Overall: Tweezerman Classic Eyelash Curler